greenblat/vlsistuff/regfile/README.md

 4.Fields can have "align" parameter.   wid=8 align=16   : means, the field is 8 bits, but occupies 16 bits of the register layout.
 5. added "templates" and "instances" of these templates. look in example.
 6. if in reg there is param in the form  "fields=external" - the regfile will output one bus and prepare <MOD>.splits file to be usable elsewhere. field external=true   : means the verilog will output whole bus.
-Include file separate will have the fields break down.
+Separate "include" file will have the fields break down.
 Helps move multi-field  busses across hierarchies.

-# HALF WAY FIXES

-- ro_pulse can have "ready=true" parameter.
-It means ro_pulse will force "not pready" until "<REG>_ready goes up
+7. rw_pulse and ro_pulse can have "ready=true" parameter.
+It means ro_pulse will force "not pready" until "<REG>_ready goes up.
+The idea is to sync read only read and write to unrelated clock.

-# PLANNED FIXES